(All fields required)

 Please enter your name.

-The Fetal Care Center of Cincinnati maternal-fetal specialists provide information for patients and families involved with high-risk pregnancy and fetal anomalies.
+The Cincinnati Fetal Center maternal-fetal specialists provide information for patients and families involved with high-risk pregnancy and fetal anomalies.

-Maternal-fetal medicine specialists and fetal and pediatric specialists at the Fetal Care Center work together to provide families with the full continuum of care for high-risk pregnancies.
+Maternal-fetal medicine specialists and fetal and pediatric specialists at the Fetal Center work together to provide families with the full continuum of care for high-risk pregnancies.
 Our program provides evaluation, diagnosis and treatment of mom and baby together in a caring, supportive and family-centered environment.
-Maternal-fetal care at the Fetal Care center includes:
+Maternal-fetal care at the Fetal Center includes:

 You and your baby will receive treatment at the specialized facilities within our three renowned medical institutions, which are located in close proximity to one another.